 Martijn Rats: And I'm Martijn Rats, Morgan Stanley's Global Oil Strategist and Head of the European Energy Team.

-Martijn Rats: Great speaking with you.
+Martijn Rats: Great speaking with you, Andrew,

 Andrew Sheets: And thanks for listening.
-If you enjoy Thoughts of the Market, please leave us a review on Apple Podcasts and share the podcast with a friend or colleague today.
+If you enjoy Thoughts on the Market, please leave us a review on Apple Podcasts and share the podcast with a friend or colleague today.